joaquimrocha/radosfs/doc/arch.md

 The method used to obtain a directory's entries is Dir::entryList.
 However, this method does not read the entries that are effectively stored in the objects in the cluster but rather takes them from the cached list in memory.
-This means that in order to get the latest list of entries, Dir::update needs to be called right before Dir::entryList.
+This means that in order to get the latest list of entries, Dir::refresh needs to be called right before Dir::entryList.
 See the \ref updateobjs section.

 \subsubsection dirtmid TMId in directories